IEwaspbusters/KopuruVespaCompetitionIE/README.md

 This is the Git workflow used by the team:

+PENDING: add the instructions for installing: geopandas, datawig and xgboost

 First, set up the Jupyter Lab environment with the [Git extension](https://github.com/jupyterlab/jupyterlab-git).
 This is for Windows only:
 1. Install Anaconda
 2. Run `conda install -c conda-forge jupyterlab-git` in the conda terminal